metamageia/blog.gagelara/content/post/03 - Everything, Everywhere - Fuzzel as a Universal Search Bar/index.md

 ![fuzzel.png](fuzzel.png)

-The default search engine is Google, and behaves ass if using the `!g` Bang.
+The default search engine is Google, and behaves as if using the `!g` Bang.
 I can search `!ghr metamageia/nixos-personal` to immediately open my public NixOS configuration repository, or add `!t3` to the end of any query to immediately start an AI chat from my search - all of which have been incredibly convenient.

 That's really all I wanted to talk about today, just a short post about a cool tool I've started using.
 If you found this interesting and wanted to chat feel free to reach out to me on [linkedin](https://www.linkedin.com/in/gage-lara/) or check out any of [my other links](https://links.gagelara.com)